 RSVP: Reservations must be in by Monday, Sept.
 16th, 2019

-Grateful appreciation to Sean Gilson for his generous donation at the September meeting.
-It contributed toward the 2018 effort for the Eunice Miles Scholarship Fund.
+Grateful appreciation to Sara Olsen Ritchie for her raffle donation at the May meeting.
+It contributed toward the 2019 effort for the Eunice Miles Scholarship Fund.

-Calendar of events and more on the Manhattan Chapter’s new and improved website!
+Calendar of events and more on the Manhattan Chapter’s website!